nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 ```
 ## Model Deployment

-The built model after training and evaluation was deployed using Flask.Flask is a extensible micro web framework for building web applications in python.
+The built model after training and evaluation was deployed using Flask.Flask is an extensible micro web framework for building web applications in python.

 ## Technologies Used